1. Home

 Merry Christmas to you!
 Join me today as I walk you through decorating for Christmas with traditional and vintage decor!

-This year, I really took my time and spent almost an entire week decorating my home for Christmas.
-I didn’t look at at as a chore, as something else that had to get done, rather as an intentional creative process.
-My goal was to achieve a vintage Christmas feeling, and by really thinking through the process of what decor to use and where to use it, my vision came to life.
+My goal for this year’s holiday decorations was to achieve a vintage Christmas feeling.
+By really thinking through the process of what decor to use and where to use it, my vision of decorating for Christmas with traditional and vintage decor came to life.
 I’m here to tell you that you can create a beautiful Christmas display without hardly spending a dime.
-I hope you find inspiration here today on decorating for Christmas with traditional and vintage decor!
+I hope you find inspiration here today on using thrifted Christmas decor throughout your holiday home!

 a vintage Christmas vignette